tomioluwasile/Titanic---The-1912-Disaster/README.md

 ## 🔧 Algorithms Implemented
 * Random Forest Classifier (in kaggle version)
-* Linear Regression (in traditional version) - 83.59% model accuracy
+* Linear Regression (in custom version) - 83.59% model accuracy

 ## ▶️ How to run
 Clone and run in an interactive jupyter notebook environment